 The design has proven itself over the last 18 years, on trips as long as 1400 miles from Seattle to Juneau Alaska up the inside passage.

-Detailed specifications are available in the form of a downloadable PDF for your viewing or printing.
+Detailed specifications are available in the form of a downloadable PDF for your viewing or printing and there is a brochure as well.
 Please view the videos and photographs and feel free to e-mail or call with questions.

 Base price: Call for factory direct pricing.